 I’ve made you a graphic you can Download now to help you decide which type of strip to cut.

 Now that you know how many strips you need, how wide you are going to cut them, and you know what type of strips you are going to cut, carefully cut them from your fabric.
 Now we are ready to go to the machine and sew them together.

 So, you’ve done all your calculations, you’ve cut your strips, and now you are ready to sew those strips together and make French Fold Binding.
 Here is how you do it:

-I like to coil my binding up into a roll and secure it with a pin until I’m ready to use it.
+BUT, if you want to pre-fold your binding, it’s helpful to coil it into a roll and secure it with a pin until ready to use.
 Recently, I found this adorable Binding Baby who keeps my binding in a neat roll until I’m ready to put it on the quilt.

 Isn’t she cute?
 The are made by Doohickey Designs and you can get one by clicking on the following binding baby below: (affiliate link)

 Next week we will learn how to trim your quilt before binding it, so come back for Part 3 of this series on how to bind a quilt.